AdiDahari/OOP_Ex2/README.md

 	**D.** Relevant algorithms (such as finding the weight of a path between 2 nodes in graph) (interface: dw_graph_algorithms, implementation: DWGraph_Algo.java)

-2. Game components implementation including:
+2. Game components implementation including

 	**A.** Game Manager which communicates with the server and transfers the relevant information during game run, as well as handling the thread of the game on the run.

 	**B.** Arena which contains all of the game's elements such as Agents on mapand their parameters, Pokemons on map and their parameters.